 real.de gets an overhaul

 German supermarket chain real merges with Kaufland.
-The merge affects the online platforms of both chains, and real.de will continue on as kaufland.de.
-Find out how the merge affects the eCommerce landscape in Germany and whether you can expect more counterfeits on the new online marketplace.
+The merger includes the online marketplaces of both chains, which means that real.de will merge into and continue as kaufland.de.
+Find out how this affects the eCommerce market in Germany and what the situation regarding counterfeits is on the platform.